PySyft: Data Science on data you are not allowed to see#

 As you can see, the dataset preview includes:

-• a summary: brief description of the dataset.
+a summary: brief description of the dataset.

-• a description with further information about what data is included, its intended use, and characteristics of the data (so we know what we should expect, ed.).
+a description with further information about what data is included, its intended use, and characteristics of the data (so we know what we should expect, ed.).

-• The list of the two assets, i.e. “BC Features”, and “BC Targets”, storing the data.
+The list of the two assets, i.e. “BC Features”, and “BC Targets”, storing the data.

-Similarly to what we did with the dataset, we can get a pointer to each of the remote assets in breast_cancer_dataset:
+Similarly to what we did with the dataset, we can get a pointer to each of the remote assets in breast_cancer_dataset

 features, targets = breast_cancer_dataset.assets

-However, if we would try to access the data from these assets:
+However, if we would try to access the data

 features.data

-This is indeed one of the main features of PySyft: as GUEST Data Scientists to the Datasite, we are not allowed to see nor download any data from the dataset!
+Data Scientists to the Datasite, we are not allowed to see nor download any data from the dataset!

 At this point, you may wonder: